wp-plugins/simple-history/readme.txt

 == Feedback ==
 Like the plugin?
 Dislike it?
 Got bugs or feature request?
 Great!
-Contact me at par.thernstrom@gmail.com or at twitter.com/eskapism and hopefully I can do something about it.
+Contact me at par.thernstrom@gmail.com or at (twitter.com/eskapism)[http://twitter.com/eskapism] and hopefully I can do something about it.

 == Screenshots ==

 1. Simple History as it looks on your (well, mine anyway..) dashboard.

-2. Simple History settings.
+2. Simple History settings (available under "General Settings").
 Choose to show the plugin on your dashboard, or as a separately page.
 Or both.
 Or none, since you can choose to only use the secret RSS feed to keep track of the changes on you web site/WordPress installation.

 3. The RSS feed with changes, as shown in Firefox.